-The rains begin to subside across Borneo during March and dry, sunny days finally begin to outweigh damp days and overcast skies, especially in Sabah.
+March is a good time for trekking in Borneo without the crowds as the rains begin to subside across Borneo during March and dry, sunny days finally begin to outweigh damp days and overcast skies, especially in Sabah.
 After months of rain Borneo's forests and jungles are lush and green.
-March is a good time for trekking in Borneo without the crowds.

 Across Sabah, the rains start to subside in March and dry days begin to outweigh damp days.
 If you plan to conquer Mt Kinabalu, March is a good month to do so, with favourable weather conditions and fewer fellow climbers.
 It is also an excellent month to spot whale sharks, especially around Lankayan Island.
 Visiting at the end of rainy season has its benefits, with verdant countryside and rainforest, bountiful rivers and waterfalls.